LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_FTP_USE_EPRT()

    Used with `curl->set`.
-If the value is set to "1", curl will use EPRT and LPRT command for active FTP downloads.
+If set to "1", curl will use EPRT and LPRT command for active FTP downloads.

 .. method:: CURLOPT_FTP_USE_EPSV()